cdsmith/HMock/README.md

 types, but check out the question about multi-parameter type classes for some details.

-Unfortunately, you cannot use HMock to mock a method with a return type bound by the method.
-HMock will not generate an `Action` or `Matcher` for this method.
-Instead, you will need to write the instance for `MockT` on your own, as described in the question about partial mocks, and provide a fake implementation for the problematic method.
+To mock a method with a polymorphic return value bound by the method itself, the return value must have a `Typeable` constraint.
+If it cannot be inferred, you will also need to add a type constraint to the return value you set for the method, so that GHC knows the type.
+Note that you must add separate expectations to the method for each type at which it will be used; unfortunately you cannot add one expectation that will match uses with more than one different return type.

 ### Why do I need a Default instance for `mockMethod`?